FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/unistore-api/readme.md

 ```

-### Reading content of UniStore node
+### Read content of UniStore node

-The following sample shows reading of UniStore node content using
+The following sample shows how to read the content of a UniStore node using a
-regular GET request.
-Query parameter 'content' is set to 'config' to
+regular `GET` request.
+The query parameter `content` is set to `config`,
-point out the fact that UniStore node is cached only in the
+indicating that the UniStore node is cached only in the `Configuration`
-Configuration data-store of transaction (Operational data-store is at
+datastore of the transaction (the `Operational` datastore is empty at this
-this time empty).
+time).

 ```bash Reading UniStore node with ID ‘global’
 curl --location --request GET 'http://localhost:8181/rests/data/network-topology:network-topology/topology=unistore/node=global/configuration?content=config' \